iaean/phpipam-js/README.md

 One solution to come up against that hazard is called [Node fibers(1)][2].
 With a wrapper like [synchronize.js][3] you can synchronizify almost any async function and run it synchronously inside a fiber.
-Feels like Perl, Python, Shell...  (see examples, below)
+Feels like Perl, Python, Shell.
+See the examples, below.

 Because fibers are a node plugin, they are not available in browsers.